dino-/py-mkvenv/README.md

     $ deactivate

-### Building a release AppImage
+### Building a standalone binary release

-It's important to build the [AppImage](https://appimage.org/) on an older distribution so it's compatible with many systems.
+It's important to build the distributable binary on an older distribution so it's compatible with many systems.
 In practical terms Ubuntu 14.04 is a good choice for this.

 The stock version of Python 3 on Ubuntu 14.04 is 3.4 but we need a higher version.